-Perennial Viola plants are often grown as an annual.
-And, many people believe they are annuals.
+Viola flowers are dainty and pretty.
+They are easy to grow.
+There are annual and perennial varieties of this cool-weather plant.
+Perennial varieties are often grown as an annual.
 They are early bloomers in late spring to early summer.
 Then sadly, these bright and cheerful flowers shrivel in the mid-summer heat.
 So, make sure to start growing violas as early in the spring as possible.
+And, you can plant them again as cool weather arrives for a splash of color in the Fall.
+Use this guide on “How to Grow Viola Plants” to grow these beautiful plants almost anywhere.

 Small plants produce a wealth of dainty, clear-faced, fragrant blooms in jewel-like shades; yellow, apricot, blue, scarlet, white, and violet.
 Viola is generally more winter-hardy than the larger-flowered pansy.